 4 ways you can start natural movement today

-The ideal practice of natural movement involves deep exploration of diverse nature, beautiful sprawling trees, boulders, beaches, swimming holes and waterfalls, all done with a close knit tribe.
+The ideal practice of natural movement involves deep exploration of diverse nature.
+It times spent in beautiful sprawling trees, on boulders, beaches, swimming holes and waterfalls.
+All done with a close knit tribe.

 So how can you incorporate the Evolve Move Play approach in the gym or at home?
 Here are four key ways to incorporate our paradigm: